SebastienPoncelet/django-setup-practise/Recipe.md

 ```

 # 6 Multi Language
-- Check that the following has been installed:
+- Check that the following has been installed (takes quite some time):
 $ brew install gettext
 $ brew link --force gettext
 - In settings.py modify the 'LANGUAGE_CODE' to a generic one like 'en'.